The Coronavirus Pandemic (COVID-19) has caused tremendous loss to not only people’s health, but the majority of industries worldwide.

 Step #2: Verify What Types of Masks You Can Sell

-If you’ve made up your mind to proceed, it’s time to think more carefully about what types of masks you can import and sell.
+If you’ve made up your mind to import face mask from China, it’s time to think more carefully about what types of masks you can import and sell.

 There are a few types of masks and respirators out there, but the following 3 types will probably be what you’re interested in during the Coronavirus Pandemic.